Maikel Garcia Preview, Player Props: Royals vs. Pirates

-Maikel Garcia -- with a slugging percentage of .235 in his past 10 games (including zero home runs) -- will be in action for the Kansas City Royals versus the Pittsburgh Pirates, with Johan Oviedo on the mound, on August 28 at 8:10 PM ET.
+Maikel Garcia -- with an on-base percentage of .231 in his past 10 games, 94 points lower than his season-long percentage -- will be in action for the Kansas City Royals against the Pittsburgh Pirates, with Colin Selby on the mound, on August 29 at 8:10 PM ET.

 Maikel Garcia Game Info & Props vs. the Pirates